World Federation Against Drugs

-A simple majority of the votes cast is required for decisions to be binding on the Congress, except where a two-thirds majority of the vote is required by the Constitution.
+A simple majority of the votes cast is required for decisions to be binding on Congress, except where a two-thirds majority of the vote is required by the Constitution.
 Abstentions or invalid votes are not counted.
 The President shall not vote except in the case of a tie vote.
-In cases where the President does not exercise the tie breaking vote, the matter shall be decided by drawing lots.
+In cases where the President does not exercise the tie-breaking vote, the matter shall be decided by drawing lots.
 Elections shall be conducted by secret ballot if one or more of the delegates request it.

 7. Congress Agenda

 d.
 Selection of congressional committees

 f.
 Financial reports and the auditor’s report